 Arbeit macht frei.

-That’s the dubious charge that greets you at the gate of the Dachau concentration camp, and indeed all concentration and extermination camps the Nazis built.
+That’s the dubious charge that greets you at the gate of the Dachau concentration camp and all concentration and extermination camps the Nazis built.
 It means “work sets you free.”

 I could see the twisted humour in it.
 Inmates died from overwork and exhaustion.
 Their spirits left their bodies.
-You could therefore say work set their souls free – set them free.
+You could therefore say work set their souls free.

 Dachau was opened in 1933 shortly after Hitler became Reich Chancellor.
 It was the prototype for all other Nazi concentration camps.
 It was initially designed to be a “school of correction” where political prisoners and criminals were sent for punishment and harsh re-education.
 It eventually evolved into a death camp where thousands of Jews and other “undesirables” died through malnutrition, overwork, disease or outright execution.

-Detainees were also subject to brutal medical experiments.
-In the cause of the camp’s existence, over 34,000 people perished at Dachau.
+At Dachau, detainees were also subject to brutal medical experiments.
+In the cause of the camp’s existence, over 34,000 people perished there.

 You ask yourself how an educated and enlightened people such as the Germans were at the time could be complicit in the mass murder of millions of innocent people.